Common Name(s): Garapa, grapia

 Crushing Strength: 9,030 lbf/in2 (62.3 MPa)

 Color/Appearance: Garapa has a golden to yellowish brown color, which darkens with age.
+Sapwood is also yellowish in color and not clearly distinct from the heartwood.
 The wood is fairly chatoyant, and appears to shift from dark to light coloring in different lighting angles.
-(This is evident in the scanned image of the sealed wood below, which only appears as patches of light/dark wood.)

 Grain/Texture: Grain is usually straight, but can also be interlocked.
 Uniform medium texture with a moderate amount of natural luster.